CHATSWORTH FARM

 What do I get for that price?

-You get everything the carcass has to offer — chops, roasts, ground lamb, bones, fat, shanks, and more.
+You get everything the lamb carcass has to offer — chops, roasts, ground lamb, bones, fat, shanks, and more.
 The price you pay is based on the hanging (carcass) weight and includes all butcher fees, cutting, and wrapping, so there are no hidden costs.

 Your final take-home weight will depend on your cutting instructions and the size of the animal, but you can expect to receive approximately 70-75% of the hanging weight as packaged meat for your freezer.
 All these cuts are available, but you must request them when submitting your cutting instructions, otherwise, they will be ground into (except for bones, which cannot be ground).
 If you choose not to take bones or fat, that weight is not replaced with more meat.
 Your final take-home weight will be lower based on what you decide to keep.